Johann Heinrich Lambert collected works

 The website of The Canadian Society for the History and Philosophy of Mathematics.
 In this page, you will find out between other interesting issues about the calendar of events related with the History and Philosophy of Mathematics (workshops, congress, etc) so as the homepages of other colleagues and very interesting and exhaustive links.

 The website of the International Commission on the History of Mathematics.
 The Commission publishes Historia Mathematica, the International Journal of History of Mathematics.

-Furthermore, the IMUS will host this year the 29th Novembertagung on the History of Mathematics, an annual congress devoted to this discipline that for the first time will be held in Spain (here the webpage).
+Furthermore, the IMUS will host this year the 29th Novembertagung on the History of Mathematics, an annual congress devoted to this discipline that for the first time will be held in Spain (here the webpage and poster).

 The website of the Royal Spanish Mathematical Society.
 The Society publish La Gaceta that include a section for papers on History of Mathematics.

 Here you will have access to the “Online Edition of the Academy’s Minutes 1746-1786” (in the Protocol of the 17 of September of 1767 – here – it’s registed the lecture made by Lamber of his Mémoire).

 In this case, you will find the digitised version of the volumes of the Academy of Science of Berlin in the period indicated, whose originals are located in the New York Public Library.
 The Lambert’s Mémoire, which contain the first proof of irrationality of π, is included in the 1761 volume.